mari-mizutani/challenge-sass/README.md

 ### Part 3 (optional)
 - Add an option to your compilation to minify your stylesheet!
 Mine was below 1.6k, can you do better?
 Do you still remember the option to `ls` to make the filesize Human readable?

+## Description

+This was my first time working on SASS, thus I even didn't know what "mixin" means.
+I've finished most of these exercises for 1 day,and I understand very basic part such as mixin, variable,import now.